 - Book a horseback ride along the beach or plan a special day in nature snowshoeing, hiking, snowboarding

-- Finally splurge on that new eco-salon that you’ve been wanting to try
+- Finally splurge on a besties day at that new eco-salon that you’ve been wanting to try

 - If the only thing you care about is time together, find an opportunity to volunteer for a cause that matters to you both